darktable-org/dtdocs/content/contributing/translators-guide.md

 Translations are maintained through [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).
 Unregistered users can add suggestions for translations.
 To contribute to the translations you need to [register with Weblate](https://hosted.weblate.org/accounts/register/).

+We do __not__ accept automated AI translations without human review and quality control.

 Recommended reading:

 * Guide for [styles and conventions](styles-conventions.md): Formalities and conventions on how dtdocs should be done